jltsiren/gcsa2/README.md

 ## Data model

 The input to GCSA2 is a directed graph.
 Each **node** of the input graph is a pair *(id,c)*, where integer *id* is the **unique identifier** of the node and character *c* is the **label** of the node.
 For best results, nodes on unary paths should have successive identifiers.
 Each node must have at least one incoming edge and one outgoing edge.
+It can be useful to think the input graph as a **finite automaton**, encoding information of type "If we are in node *x* and observe character *c*, which nodes we can end up in?"

 In the current implementation, the graph must have exactly one **source** node and one **sink** node.
 There must be an edge from the sink node to the source node.
 The source node must not have any other incoming edges, and the sink node must not have any other outgoing edges.
 The source and the sink must have unique labels, which the `Alphabet` object must map to values that are smaller than larger, respectively, than for any real character.
 These additional restrictions are a matter of convenience.
 There are no fundamental or performance reasons for having them.